lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 Changing a radio will take several seconds, because the initial configuration needs to be repeated.

+Initially, the list will contain gray items, so you can choose another radio if you experience that the connection didn't work, in case the selected radio is currently not available.

 A press-and-hold on the radio icon will restart bluetooth device discovery.
 This may be useful if you forgot to enable bluetooth before starting the app, or if your radio is not being discovered the first time.